Medal of Honor (2010 video game)

-Medal of Honor is a first-person shooter video game developed by Danger Close Games and EA DICE and published by Electronic Arts.
-It is the thirteenth installment in the Medal of Honor series and a reboot of the series.
-The game was released for Microsoft Windows, PlayStation 3 and Xbox 360 on October 12, 2010.
+Medal of Honor is a 2010 first-person shooter video game developed by Danger Close Games and DICE and published by Electronic Arts.
+It is a reboot of the Medal of Honor series and the thirteenth installment in the series.
+The game was released for Microsoft Windows, PlayStation 3, Xbox 360 and J2ME in October 2010.
 While the previous titles were set during World War II, Medal of Honor takes place during the War in Afghanistan.
 The game is loosely based on parts of Operation Anaconda; specifically, the events surrounding the Battle of Roberts Ridge.